 Nutrition advice for later in life

 Our dietary needs change as we age in a number of ways.
-Clare from Healthy Influence points out a few adjustments that you can make to boost the benefits of healthy nutrition in your later years:
+Clare from Healthy Influence points out, a few adjustments that you can make to boost the benefits of healthy nutrition in your later years:

 - Stomach acid often lowers, making it harder to absorb some vitamins and minerals, especially vitamin B12.
-A supplement that absorbs under the tongue is often helpful to reduce risk of dementia and unnecessary falls - as this vitamin effects balance.
+A supplement that absorbs under the tongue is often helpful to reduce the risk of dementia and unnecessary falls - as this vitamin effects balance.

 - Medication can often cause nutrient deficiencies so these should be considered.
 You can follow the guidelines on medical packaging or ask your GP for further advice.

 - To reduce the risk of osteoporosis you need to not only have calcium but other bone-related nutrients such as magnesium, vitamin D and vitamin K. Find out more about the different health benefits of vitamins.

 - The older generation often spend more time inside.
 Without adequate time outside in the sunshine, vitamin D deficiency is extremely common and reduces immune strength and can affect healthy bones.
 On better weather days, put the sun cream on and enjoy your garden.

 It is vitally important that older people eat nutritious foods.
 People that suffer from joint pain and who need a walk in bathtub can help themselves by eating certain foods, whilst other foods can improve a person’s memory.